kubeshop/tracetest/examples/tracetest-amazon-x-ray/README.md

 3. Update the `.env` file adding a valid set of AWS credentials
 4. Update the `tracetest.provision.yaml` file adding a valid set of AWS credentials
 5. Run the project by using docker-compose: `docker-compose up -d` (Linux) or `docker compose up -d` (Mac)
-6. Test if it works by running: `tracetest test run -d tests/test.yaml`.
+6. Test if it works by running: `tracetest run test -f tests/test.yaml`.
 This would trigger a test that will send and retrieve spans from the X-Ray instance that is running on your machine.